-B. Field Test Set (FTS)
+B. Field Test Set

-2.06 The FTS is a software debugging tool that can monitor processes executing in the 3B20D2 at a field site without interrupting service.
-A FTS interfaces the 3B20D2 via a dual utility circuit (DUC).
-The DUC (UN61) monitors data flow between the CU and main memory.
-A DUC may be either permanently installed or installed only when its analysis features are required.
-When DUC is installed on a temporary basis, the equipment configuration database must be updated to reflect equipped or non-equipped status.
+2.06 The field test set is a software debugging tool that can monitor processes executing in the 3B20D2 at a field site without interrupting service.
+A field test set interfaces the 3B20D2 via a dual utility circuit dual utility circuit.
+The dual utility circuit (UN61) monitors data flow between the CU and main memory.
+This circuit may be either permanently installed or installed only when its analysis features are required.
+When the dual utility circuit is installed on a temporary basis, the equipment configuration database must be updated to reflect equipped or non-equipped status.